Rhinoplasty Scar Healing: How to Get Rid of Nose Job Scar?

 Do rhinoplasty scars disappear, and how long does it take?

-Most rhinoplasty scars disappear on their own within three to six months.
+The major scars fade around a week after your rhinoplasty procedure, and the scarring will disappear within three to six months.
 Some small scars under the nose can also be covered by makeup products such as foundation and concealer.

 However, if the scars are atrophic, they should be removed through more invasive procedures such as laser therapy, chemical peeling, and surgical treatment.